Warminster: Military presence

 The British Army's Waterloo Lines, formerly the Land Warfare Centre, is home to a number of Army specialist training schools and a sizeable portion of the Headquarters Field Army (not to be confused with Army HQ in Andover).
 The site is also home to Headquarters Small Arms School Corps and Headquarters Infantry, which was formed in 1996 and is responsible for the recruiting, manning and training policies of the Infantry.
 Harman Lines is a smaller installation nearby; in 2013, elements of the Royal Tank Regiment were here.

 Battlesbury Barracks (near the ancient Battlesbury Camp) is the home of the Royal Dragoon Guards, an armoured cavalry regiment.
 Between 2005 and 2020, forces of the Yorkshire Regiment (latterly the 1st Battalion) were based here; the regiment's 3rd Battalion was awarded the freedom of the town in 2012.

 Transport

 Warminster is at the junction of two primary routes, the A36 and the A350, which both now bypass the town to the south and east.
 There is a service area where the two roads meet.
 The A303 is about 7 mi south of the town, and junctions 17 and 18 of the M4 are 22 mi to the north.

-Warminster railway station, opened in 1851, is managed by Great Western Railway.
-The station is on the Wessex Main Line and has regular services to Bristol, Cardiff, Southampton and Portsmouth; London Paddington can be reached via Westbury, and London Waterloo via Salisbury.
+Warminster railway station, which opened in 1851, is a stop on the Wessex Main Line.
+It is served by two train operating companies:

-Berrys Coaches provide a service to/from London.